tinnguyenhuuletrong/tiny-moleculer-py/README.md

 ## Project Status

-This project is currently in early development.
-The core functionality for creating a broker and registering services is in place, but many features (like robust action calling, event handling, and service discovery details) are still under construction.
+This project is in early development.
+The core functionality for creating a broker and registering services with actions is in place.
+Event handling, robust remote action calling, and other advanced features are planned but not yet implemented.
+See the feature list above for details.

+## Limitations & Non-Goals

+- Only Redis transport is supported (no NATS, MQTT, AMQP, etc.).
+- No built-in load balancing, circuit breaking, retries, or fallback mechanisms.
+- No support for service mixins or middlewares.
+- No advanced caching or API gateway integration.
+- Metrics, tracing, and logging adapters are not included (basic logging only).
+- Event emission and remote action invocation are not yet implemented.